Hailstorm56435/PepperdineLive2.0/README.md

 Pepperdine Live 2.0:

-Project developed by Landon Brewster and Nick Landers Inspired by Pepperdine Live, developed by Hunter Martin
+Project developed by Landon Brewster and Nick Landers.

+Inspired by Pepperdine Live, developed by Hunter Martin.

 PepperdineLive is an application meant to guide lost people at Pepperdine University, by providing them detailed locational information, through a 3d map which includes pepperdine buildings, their rooms, and any aliases.
 Pepperidne Live integrates with live pepperdine events, and can direct the user to event locations.